 - Use the calendar view to find the cheapest dates: The Vacationer’s philosophy is to find the cheapest days to fly before picking your trip dates.
 Since the flight is often the most expensive part of a vacation, you want to save as much as possible.
 Use Google Flights calendar view to see when you can fly for cheap.

 - Search multiple destinations at once.
 You have the option to do this, and it’s a smart way to find the cheapest flight options.
-You can search up to seven departure and arrival airports.
+You can search up to seven departure and arrival airports or cities.